straider/CoDeAr/README.md

 Although this re-usable scaffold can be seen as a library or framework it should be considered as a set of best-practices to follow.

+The processes to implement, called **workers**, all follow the same execution steps: collect information ( from files or tables ), process that information ( in distinct manners ) and deliver the processed information ( in files or tables, which may also include archiving with or without compression ).

 Currently there are no plans to make this a tool.

 ## 1.3.
 Terms and Concepts